critter-co/Critterco-dev/README.md

 - [x] [FAILED] Replace nginx with Traefik if it offers better solution for https and certs.

 ### Phase A Ending:
-- [ ] Web has a frontend that shows User info/Biz info.
+- [x] Web has a frontend that shows User info/Biz info.
-- [ ] Users can post and edit Biz, and update their info, according to permissions.
+- [x] Users can post and edit Biz, and update their info, according to permissions.
-- [ ] Users can request "forgot password" and do it via email confirmation.
+- [Postponed to P. B] Users can request "forgot password" and do it via email confirmation.
-- [ ] User location is determined via IP/permission for gps info.
+- [x] User location is determined via IP/permission for gps info.
 Or they select location.
-- [ ] Nearby Bizs will be shown on a map.
+- [x] Nearby Bizs will be shown on a map.
-- [ ] Users can comment on each biz and these comments show up on Biz pages.
+- [Half Implemented] Users can comment on each biz and these comments show up on Biz pages.

 ## Phase B